software-students-fall2022/python-package-exercise-project-3-team-12/README.md

 Use `game.handle_guess(game.Animal())` to make a guess of the name of the default animal object using an input prompt

-#### `handle_input(actions, animal:Animal, guesses)`

-Function that takes the keys of an animal object's interaction attribute as actions, the animal object itself, and an array of letters guessed as guesses.
-This function is designed to handle most of the interactions between the player and game and represents playing 1 round.
-It prompts the user for input on how they would like to act and validates the input to ensure that it is an action included in `actions` or is a special action (guess letter, guess).
-It then calls the function related to the user's choice of action.
-Returns `True` when the animal name is correctly guessed and returns `False` otherwise.

-You can use `game.handle_input(game.Animal().interactions.keys(), game.Animal(), [])` to play 1 round of the game using the default animal where no letter match guesses have been made

 #### `stringify(keys)`

 This function takes an iterable and produces an output string that includes each item in the iterable converted to string and prepended with a newline and tab.